Romi Lifshitz

 What is the difference between classical and quantum computation?
 How can we build a quantum computer processor?

-I've been developing an educational video series teaching the public about the use of spin, silicon-based qubits in quantum processors, in collaboration with the University of Waterloo Institute for Quantum Computing.
-Check out the new series, for audiences of all levels!
+I developed an educational video series teaching the public about the use of spin, silicon-based qubits in quantum processors, in collaboration with the University of Waterloo Institute for Quantum Computing.
+Check out the series, for audiences of all levels!

 Medicine, Biology, and Quantum Physics